Michael (00:00)

 Caleb (44:48)

 Today?
 Oh, well, I have built an amazing team.
-Well, okay, not I, that was said in a prideful way.
-What I mean is like, one of the things I'm most proud of is just building an amazing team of people like yourself.
+Well, okay, not me, that was said in a prideful way.
+What I mean is, one of the things I'm most proud of is building an amazing team of people like yourself.
 I'm very proud of you.
-And I'm very proud of so many of the other team members on our team and just our customer experience is like so many clients are just loving it, have like raving reviews and some really great experiences that we're delivering.
-And even through the challenges and the real life challenges of consulting and working through those, and there's ups and downs with any relationship and with any client relationship too, but working through those to deliver really some great delight and experience and the quality.
-I've really been happy with all that we've been able to build and invest into our employees, and not only on the sales and marketing side, but on the delivery side.
+And I'm very proud of so many of the other team members on our team, and just our customer experience is like so many clients are just loving it, have like raving reviews, and some really great experiences that we're delivering.
+And even through the challenges and the real-life challenges of consulting and working through those, there are ups and downs with any relationship, and with any client relationship too, but working through those to deliver some real delight, experience, and quality.
+I've really been happy with all that we've been able to build and invest in our employees, and not only on the sales and marketing side, but on the delivery side.
 They're just awesome, and I'm very proud of them.
 And then, from other projects I've worked on since then, I think this next year, I started solution designing a new marketing infrastructure to do more analytics around marketing that I'm really excited to continue solution designing, and then implement within our own NetSuite environment because I think that will be pretty, it's fun, it's creative, it's that fun and creative work and helping to grow people around me.
-Those are the two things on my mind is marketing infrastructure seems really fun and then growing some more people around me.
-And then at the same time, I occasionally have my own clients too and solution designing some really hard things on occasion, I find a lot of joy in.
+Those are the two things on my mind: marketing infrastructure seems really fun, and then growing some more people around me.
+And at the same time, I occasionally have my own clients, and I find a lot of joy in designing solutions to some really hard things.

 Michael (46:49)

 You're still getting that firsthand experience in NetSuite, especially as you build those solution designs.
-So I think in future state, what do you see shifting or changing or improving with NetSuite 12 months from now?
+So, in the future state, what do you see shifting, changing, or improving with NetSuite 12 months from now?
 Do you have a pulse on that?
 What do you think is going to be changing for NetSuite clients?

 Caleb (47:10)

 Well, I think that NetSuite is very well established at this point.
 It's just going to take some iterative approaches to existing.
-I think that it'll continue to invest in AI as Oracle has been able to invest in it.
-And I've been trying to be creative in my usage of it and solution designing and figuring out ways to incorporate it within some client projects.
-But I think that NetSuite has a very solid core foundation in all the modules that I see that them just making improvements that can address niche markets like sub industries within sub industries.
-I see them trying to be able to niche even further, but it's a solid solution across so many industries already as an ERP, especially in the mid market space.
+I think it'll continue to invest in AI, as Oracle has been able to do.
+And I've been trying to be creative in my use of it, in solution design, and in figuring out ways to incorporate it into some client projects.
+But I think that NetSuite has a very solid core foundation across all the modules I see, and they're just making improvements that can address niche markets, like sub-industries within sub-industries.
+I see them trying to niche even further, but it's already a solid solution across many industries as an ERP, especially in the mid-market space.
 And what I mean by that is like 5 million plus in annual revenue, like 5 million to a billion in annual revenue.
-That's what I think it's just a great solution for people in that space.
-And I think they're going to continue to invest in AI and get creative around this.
-But more than anything, I think that there's going to be niche and patch up, niche sub industry topics and solutions that have more native out of the box features that currently we have to like customize NetSuite to resolve.
+That's what I think, it's just a great solution for people in that space.
+And I think they're going to continue investing in AI and get creative with this.
+But more than anything, I think there are going to be niche, patch-up, sub-industry topics and solutions that have more native, out-of-the-box features that we currently have to customize NetSuite to resolve.

 Michael (48:32)

-Yeah, it seems like a logical place for NetSuite to be going on that.
-Well, Caleb, thank you for taking some time to share with everybody a little bit about yourself, kind of your origin story about how you ended up at Anchor Group and what led to that.
+Yeah, it seems like a logical place for NetSuite to go with that.
+Well, Caleb, thank you for taking some time to share with everybody a little bit about yourself, kind of your origin story about how you ended up at Anchor Group, and what led to that.
 And even at the end here, sharing a little bit about where you think NetSuite's going to be going in the future.

 Caleb (48:52)

-I hope it has inspired people and for those who haven't connected with me on LinkedIn, connect with me.
-I really try hard to be a positive influence on the ecosystem and to be friendly and easily approachable.
+I hope it has inspired people, and for those who haven't connected with me on LinkedIn, please do so.
+I really try hard to be a positive influence on the ecosystem and to be friendly and easy to approach.
 So go ahead and connect with me on LinkedIn and just say hi.
 I never need to know who is actually watching.
 I just see analytics on views.
 So if you want to just reach out on LinkedIn and be like, hey, I saw a video of you talking about your origin story at Anchor Group.
-I would love for you just to give me a quick ping because I love meeting people in this ecosystem.
+I would love for you to just give me a quick ping, because I love meeting people in this ecosystem.
 It's a strong community and a strong environment.
-And it's nice when you can just know that you can reach out to someone and have a friendly face.
+And it's nice when you know you can reach out to someone and have a friendly face.

 Michael (49:38)